What is the birth control implant?

 If I have an implant, when do I need to contact my healthcare provider?

-- notice redness, warmth, or fluid leaking from your arm, or you have a fever within 1 week of getting the implant
+- you develop a fever or new itchy rash within 1 week of getting the implant

-- can’t feel the implant under your skin (use backup birth control like condoms or don’t have sex until you see your healthcare provider)
+- the implant can't be felt under your skin, as you might not be protected from pregnancy.
+Use an extra method of birth control (like condoms) or don't have vaginal sex until you can see your healthcare provider.

 - you want to have the implant removed

 What else is important to know about consent, sexual activity, and birth control?

 - You have the right to decide to have sex or not.
 Talk with your partner or partners about consent.

 - There's an 85% chance of becoming pregnant within one year, if no birth control is used for vaginal sex.

 - Use a condom every time you have sex (oral, vaginal, anal).
 Condoms help prevent pregnancy, STIs, and HIV.

 - You can lower your risk of HIV by taking an HIV prevention pill every day.
 Many Albertans can get it for free.
 Visit